danielk755/React_Tree/README.md

 # HTL Skill Tree Web App

 A web-based, data-driven visualization tool that displays educational competencies as an interactive skill tree.
+In this project, AI was used in certain parts of the development process to save time and support learning.
+It helped with tasks such as generating code ideas, structuring components, and improving documentation.
+The use of AI allowed for faster problem-solving and a better understanding of new concepts, while still requiring manual adjustments and critical thinking to ensure the final implementation was correct and meaningful.

 ## Features